opensearch-project/project-website/_posts/2025-11-24-Data-Prepper-2.13-is-now-available.md

 If so, it will configure the bulk writes to the sink to work directly with data streams.

 Prior to this feature, Data Prepper pipeline authors would need to make manual adjustments to the sink configuration to make the support work.
-Now, customers can create a minimal sink configuration that will setup the sink correctly.
+Now, customers can create a minimal sink configuration that will set up the sink correctly.
 Additionally, Data Prepper will set the `@timestamp` field to the time received by Data Prepper automatically if the pipeline does not already set this value.

 For example, the configuration could be as simple as the following.